abelinsenmayer/godlike-minecraft-mod/README.md

 ## WIP

-This mod is very much a work in progress.
-At this time, telekinesis tools can only be obtained in Creative mode.
+This mod is in very early alpha.
+All textures and crafting recipes are placeholders.
+Major bugs may exist.
 Enjoy flinging stuff around!